How to build a killer B2B editorial calendar [steps included]

 The best content writers will draw readers in from the very first sentence and keep them hooked until the last word.

-After the writer has finished creating the content, it goes to the editor to give it a look through.
+After the writer has finished creating the content, the copy goes to the editor to give it a look through.
 Editors are a crucial part of your team because they ensure anything you publish is of the utmost quality.

 Grammatical errors aside, editors make sure that all content flows well for the reader.
 A fresh set of eyes can point out awkward sentences or confusing phrases that the writer might miss.